 The best budgets are simple and flexible.
 If circumstances change (as they do), your budget can flex to give you a guide as to your best source of action.

-This is the amount you expect to make from the sale of goods or services.
-The cash you bring in the door regardless of what you spent to get there.
+This is the amount you expect to make from the sale of goods or services, regardless of what you spent to get there.
 This is the first line on your budget.
-Forecasts are based on historical numbers, impending customer orders or letters of intent to buy, or based on industry averages if you are a start-up.
+Forecasts are based on historical numbers and impending customer orders or letters of intent to buy.
+If you're a startup, a forecast can be based on industry averages.

-These are all your regular, consistent costs that do not change according to how much you make—things like rent, insurance, utilities, bank fees, accounting and legal services, and equipment leasing.
+These are all your regular, consistent costs—things like rent, insurance, utilities, bank fees, accounting and legal services, and equipment leasing.

 The cost of salaries can fall under both fixed and variable costs.
 For example, your core in-house team is usually associated with fixed costs, whereas production or manufacturing teams—anything related to production of goods—are treated as variable costs.
 Make sure you file your different salary costs in the correct area of your budget.

 One-off costs fall outside the usual work your business does.
-These are startup costs like moving offices, equipment, furniture, and software, as well as other costs related to launch and research.
-Forecasting your budget carefully is important.
-One off costs are generally unpredicted and can defeat the purpose of a budget, that is, controlled spending against a set of business goals.
+These are startup costs like equipment, furniture, software, and other costs related to research and launch.
+Forecasting these expenses carefully is important.
+One-off costs are generally unpredictable, and can easily upset a controlled spending plan.

-This is all the money travelling into and out of a business.
+This is all the money traveling into and out of a business.
 You have positive cash flow if there is more money coming into your business than going out, over a set period of time.
 This is most easily calculated by subtracting the amount of money available at the beginning of a set period and at the end.
-Cash flow is calculated as pretax profit + adding back depreciation and amortization (non-cash expenses) + interest earned from passive investments.
+Cash flow is calculated as pretax profit plus back depreciation and amortization (non-cash expenses) plus interest earned from passive investments.